Leuchtfeuer/auth0-for-typo3/Documentation/Index.rst

    `CC BY-NC-SA 4.0 <https://creativecommons.org/licenses/by-nc-sa/4.0/>`__ (Creative Commons)
    license.

-This extension allows you to log on to a TYPO3 front- or backend with `Auth0 <https://auth0.com/>`__.
+This extension allows you to log on to a TYPO3 backend with `Auth0 <https://auth0.com/>`__.
 Auth0 is the solution you need for web, mobile, IoT, and internal applications.
 Loved by developers and trusted by enterprises.
 `Find out <https://auth0.com/why-auth0>`__ why you should use Auth0.
 You need access to an `Auth0 <https://auth0.com/>`__ instance for using this extension.